The following information should help you navigate Drew and be prepared for summer classes.

 If you have any questions about your billing or payment options, please contact our Business Office at 973/408-3114 or at firstname.lastname@example.org.

 If you have not paid tuition and/or housing fees, you are required to report to the Business Office (located on the 1st floor of Tilghman House) before attending classes.

 Withdrawal and Refund Policy

 Drew reserves the right to cancel courses at any time.
-A full refund will be issued if a course is cancelled by Drew University.
+The full refund policy is available on the business office website.

 Cancellations & Changes in Registration

 - All cancellations must be made in writing to email@example.com and firstname.lastname@example.org.

 - Please review the academic calendar for deadlines regarding adding/dropping classes.

 - Non-attendance does not constitute an official withdrawal.
 Failure to withdraw officially will result in a grade of “F” for the course.
 You will also be billed for the cost of the course.